Noeb15/Noeb15.github.io/README.md

 - Specialize in the complementing of an already existent operational bushiness model with software as a service.
 Such options included are centralized computing systems, comprehensive client portal (with distinction client accessibility versus overall management), API specifications, data mining automation (bots), and unique autonomous systematic solutions within small businesses.

 ## service
-turnkey service options include
+turnkey service phases include:
 - Consultation phase: address both shortterm and longterm objectives from creafting a niche tool/application through crafinting high level finite state machines systems
-- Planning phase: complement and maximize a current operational bussiness model with implementation of streamline internal bussiness tools/features custom to anygiven specification and level
+- Planning phase: complement and maximize effeciency of current operational bussiness model with the implementation of streamline internal bussiness tools/features custom to anygiven specification, level, and/or degree

-- execution phase: Create a draw schedule with crafted milestones in the overall scope of a contractual project
+- execution phase: Create a draw schedule with crafted milestones in the overall scope of a clients project
-    - troubleshooting/workshop during diffrent draw stages
+    - troubleshooting
+    - trainings/workshop as needed
-    - contracted maintence period
+    - maintence servicing

 ## contact